Level 1 CFA® Exam: Measures of Location (Computing Percentile)

-Thanks to this short post, you get a useful piece of advice related to measures of location, recall an important formula and are offered a practical tip.
+Thanks to this short post, you get a useful piece of advice related to measures of location, recall an important formula, and take a practical tip.

 - \(y\) – percentile,

 If the location of the percentile is not an integer, we need to apply linear interpolation to compute this percentile.
 Have a look at the example.

 There is a set of numbers given in ascending order: 2, 12, 23, 34, 45, 55, 65, 83, 87, and 89.
 Determine the value of the 20th percentile.